gbuzykin/lexegen/README.md

 # Regular Expression Based Lexical Analyzer Generator

-This tool generates lexical analyzer upon a list of pattern descriptions in terms of regular expressions as an input.
+This tool generates lexical analyzer based on a list of pattern descriptions in terms of regular expressions as an input.
 Its input file is very similar to the input of standard [lex](https://en.wikipedia.org/wiki/Lex_(software)) tool by structure and syntax.
-But contrary to *lex* instead of generating full analyzer with pattern matching inlined handlers `lexegen` generates only tables and pattern matching C++-function as files, which can be included into the rest analyzer's implementation.
+But contrary to *lex* instead of generating full analyzer with pattern matching inlined handlers `lexegen` generates only tables and pattern matching C-compliant function as files, which can be included into the rest analyzer's implementation.

 This README file briefly describes this tool and can be not up-do-date, it also gives guidelines how